 Fortunately, there are many known exceptions to AA's third region rule.
 Those exceptions are:

-- Africa to Asia Region 1 via Asia Region 2 or Doha
+- Africa to Asia Region 1 via Asia Region 2, Doha, or Abu Dhabi

 - Asia Region 1 to South Pacific via Asia Region 2